|Index||9 reviews in total|

 enjoyment to be found in it.

 Jeremy Brett continues to play Sherlock Holmes.
 This time he looks heavier with features that are thickening due to the congestive heart medicines that he took.
-Although, Brett is beginning to look less like Holmes, he still manages to be Holmes and his performance is as usual is excellent.
+Although, Brett is beginning to look less like Holmes, he still manages to remain in character as Holmes and his performance is as usual is excellent.
 Edward Hardwicke makes an ideal Watson as he has quickly become comfortable in the role.

 However, the makers began to have a difficult time picking any remaining Holmes stories that were worth adapting (it also decided to expand short stories into two-hour feature films).
 The tales are quieter, less energetic this time but are as still involving as ever.
 "Sloscombe Old Place" and "The Disappearance of Lady Frances Carfax" are surprisingly good.
 "The Illustrious Client" for me is the most entertaining with a villain sicker than Professor Moriarty. " The Problem of Thor Bridge" is also a gem as it is a mystery with truly superb solution at the end.

 The photography and locations are beautiful, the music is excellent, and the sets, props, and costumes are handsome as well.
-Even though, the producers were working on a tight budget and did not have the luxuries they had during the early days.
-Yet with this volume it gives you a sense that the times are changing as the series is beginning to move from the Victorian Era to perhaps Edwardian Era.
+Even though, the producers were working on a tighter budget and did not have the luxuries they had during the early days.
+Yet with this volume it gives you a sense that the times are changing as the series is starting to move from the Victorian Era to perhaps the Edwardian Era.

 "The Casebook of Sherlock Holmes" is a step down from the first two volumes yet it is not half bad.
-Despite missing more the colorful Holmes elements, the episodes are engrossing with fine acting and evocative atmosphere which is what you would expect from a Sherlock Holmes adaptations of this kind.
+Despite missing the more the colorful Holmes elements, the episodes are engrossing with fine acting and evocative atmosphere which is what you would expect from Sherlock Holmes adaptations of this type.
 While not brilliant, this turned out to be the last good Holmes volume from Granada.